dakarcoin/wallet/README.md

 For comprehensive documentation, see developer.Dakarwallet.com.

-# Supported Blockchains

-Wallet Core supports more than **50** blockchains: Bitcoin, Ethereum, Binance Chain, and most major blockchain platforms.
-The full list is [here](docs/coins.md).

 # Building

-For build instructions, see [developer.Dakarwallet.com/wallet-core/building](https://developer.Dakarwallet.com/wallet-core/building).
+For build instructions, see developer.Dakarwallet.com/wallet-core/building

 # Using from your project